Range

 Cables are provided for plugging into those Type 2 chargers, which include the home wallboxes that most owners will do their routine charging at, as well as for plugging into a normal three-pin domestic socket.
 Given that this will take over 14 hours for a full charge, it should be considered a backup charging method but is still useful to have.

-If you opt for the entry-level 24kWh model (which has a maximum charge rate of 50kW), expect to get an 80% charge in around 26 minutes on a rapid charger.
+Rapid charging on the entry-level 24kWh Fiat 500e peaks at 50kW, so expect to get an 80% charge in around 26 minutes on a rapid charger.
 A full charge on a 7kW home charger will take around 4 hours while a domestic three pin will charge your 500 in just over 12 hours.